Monster Hunter Rise is one of the biggest Switch game releases of the year, so here’s everything you need to know about the new monster-slaying game.

 Monster Hunter Rise Nintendo Direct trailer

 The Nintendo Direct presentation finally gave players a good look at Monster Hunter Rise’s volcanic region.
-Not only does this area look incredibly hot, it is also home to the new monster Rakna-Kadaki.
+Not only does this area look incredibly hot, but it is also home to the new monster Rakna-Kadaki.

 Monster Hunter Rise monster list